×

 Formed in Cornwall by Ashton, Roberts & Mulryne, 3 Daft Monkeys blend Cornish & Celtic tunes with global folk, reggae, & dance.
 Known for electric live shows & self-produced album Hubbadillia with critical acclaim & BBC Radio 2 airplay.

-Zion Train, a dynamic live dub act known for onstage mixing and collaborations with exceptional vocalists and acoustic instruments, has performed over 3000 shows globally, including Glastonbury (15 times).
-Celebrating 30 years in 2018, they own Abassi Sound System and run Universal Egg and Deep Root labels.
+Zion Train, born in the UK, is a unique live dub act known for onstage dub mixing and acoustic instruments.
+Celebrated 30 years in 2018, they’ve played over 3000 shows worldwide, including Glastonbury and Woodstock Poland.
+They feature Cara Jane Murphy and own Abassi Sound System, and run Universal Egg and Deep Root labels.

 The Sisters of Mercy, a renowned English rock band formed in Leeds (1980), led by Andrew Eldritch, are famous for their gothic industrial style.
 Known for hits like "Alice" and "Temple of Love," their major albums include "Floodland" and "Vision Thing."